 The graph below outlines some of the ways these principles might look in practice.

-We want to offer the opportunity for people interested in, and affected by, our work to share their thoughts with us.
-That’s why we’ve created this form to hear what you think about the report and the principles which was open for four weeks.
+We also wanted to offer the opportunity for people interested in, and affected by, our work to share their thoughts with us.
+We created a form to hear what people think about the report and the principles which was open for four weeks.